-As at December 31, 2014, the Corporation had cash and cash equivalents of \$310,736 (\$3,011,774 - at December 31, 2013) and restricted deposits of \$1,248,017 (\$2,431,521 - at December 31, 2013) and a working capital shortfall of \$201,718,503 (\$126,115,563 at December 31, 2013).
+As at March 31, 2015, the Corporation had cash and cash equivalents of \$639,827 (\$310,736 - at December 31, 2014) and restricted deposits of \$1,248,004 (\$1,248,017 - at December 31, 2014) and a working capital shortfall of \$213,539,133 (\$201,718,503 at December 31, 2014).

 The Corporation's available funds will not be sufficient to fund the operation of Riacho dos Machados, the exploration work in Romania, working capital requirements and corporate administration.
 The Corporation continues to pursue strategic alternatives, including a possible sale or financial restructuring.
-The Corporation is currently assessing various financing options in order to secure additional funding and, in the interim, has been engaged in on-going discussions with Macquarie Bank Limited ("Macquarie Bank") to temporarily increase the amount available to the Corporation under the Facility until those alternative financing options are secured.
-Nevertheless, there is no assurance that these initiatives will be successful or sufficient.
+The Corporation is currently assessing various financing options in order to secure additional funding and, in the interim, has been engaged in on-going discussions with Macquarie Bank to temporarily increase the amount available to the Corporation under the Facility until those alternative financing options are secured.
+To date, Macquarie Bank has continued to provide increases in the amount available under the Facility.
+Nevertheless, there is no assurance that these initiatives will be successful or sufficient or that Macquarie will continue to provide further advances.
 These circumstances lead to significant doubt as to the ability of the Corporation to meet its obligations as they become due and, accordingly, the ultimate appropriateness of use of the accounting principles applicable to a going concern.

-The audited consolidated financial statements do not reflect adjustments to the carrying value of assets and liabilities or reported expenses and balance sheet classifications that would be necessary if the going concern assumption was not appropriate.
+The condensed interim consolidated financial statements do not reflect adjustments to the carrying value of assets and liabilities or reported expenses and balance sheet classifications that would be necessary if the going concern assumption was not appropriate.
 These adjustments could be material.

 As a result of delays in the completion of the construction at the RDM project, MRDM, as borrower, and the Corporation (as guarantor) have defaulted on certain covenants imposed under the Facility arrangement with Macquarie Bank.
 These covenant defaults relate to financial and operational difficulties experienced by the Corporation, including delays in commencement of production and unplanned cost overruns.
-As a result, on October 18, 2013, MRDM and the Corporation entered into a Forbearance and Amendment Agreement, as subsequently amended from time to time, (the "Forbearance Agreement") with Macquarie Bank, under which the lenders have agreed to continue forbearing from exercising their rights under the Facility through April 30, 2015.
+As a result, on October 18, 2013, MRDM and the Corporation entered into a Forbearance and Amendment Agreement, as subsequently amended from time to time, (the "Forbearance Agreement") with Macquarie Bank, under which the lenders have agreed to continue forbearing from exercising their rights under the Facility through May 29, 2015.
 This has also resulted in the Corporation reclassifying all scheduled repayment under the Facility as current liabilities.
 In addition, under the terms of the Forbearance Agreement Macquarie Bank has agreed, at its discretion, to provide an additional Tranche 3 under the Facility, the availability of which shall be in the absolute discretion of the lenders.

-Subsequent to year-end, the amount of rain during the first quarter of 2015 has been considerably below annual averages rainfalls.
+The amount of rain during the first quarter of 2015 has been considerably below annual averages rainfalls.
 Consequently, due to the restriction on the availability of water, which is required for the operations at MRDM, the Corporation, in consultation with Macquarie Bank, is assessing a temporary reduction in levels of mining and processing activities at MRDM for the next several months after which, based on annual averages, it would be expected that rainfalls would increase.